If Jesus Rose from the Dead, then (#32) Our Faith Is Not in Vain

 If we have hoped in Christ in this life only, we are of all men most to be pitied.
 1 Corinthians 15:19

 This is the last of Paul’s arguments from the negative.
 Without the resurrection, we would be only subject to pity, more than anyone.
 The Greek word here is eleeinos, which means “miserable”.
 If our hope in Christ is without foundation, then we are most deceived and ought to be pitied, for we hope for that which will not come about, a most miserable lot.
 But, the reality is that Christ did rise from the dead.
-He appeared to Paul and to the women and the apostles and to over 500 at one time.
+He appeared to Paul (Acts 9:3-6) and to the women and the apostles and to over 500 at one time.
 The tomb was empty, the seal broken and the stone rolled away.
 The grave clothes left undisturbed, yet there was no longer a body encased within them.

 He is risen!
 And with that, the Christian is filled with a hope and a future that is a surety…